GoogleChrome/web.dev/content/accessible/keyboard-access/index.md

 Be careful when changing the visual position of elements using CSS to avoid creating an illogical tab order.
-To fix the illogical tab order above, move the floating "Kiwi" button so it comes after the "Coconut" button, and remove the inline style.
+To fix the illogical tab order above, move the floating "Kiwi" button so it comes after the "Coconut" button in the DOM, and remove the inline style.

 ## Correctly set the visibility of offscreen content